claudioDema99/ExpLab-FinalAssignment/README.md

 **go_to_point_srv**

-The GoToPoint node focuses on robotic navigation by directing the robot to move towards a specified point in its environment.
+The GoToPoint node focuses on robotic navigation by directing the robot to move toward a specified point in its environment.
 This node utilizes odometry information to adjust the robot's orientation and linear movement.
 The robot can be switched between an active and inactive state using a service call.

 Features:
 - Tracks robot state variables including position (x, y) and yaw orientation.